 5.3.1 Data Subject Requests.
 The parties will provide each other with reasonable assistance to enable each to comply with their obligations to respond to Data Subjects’ requests to exercise rights that those Data Subjects may be entitled to under Data Protection Law.

 5.3.2 Governmental and Investigatory Requests.
-Customer will promptly notify DigitalOcean if Customer receives a complaint or inquiry from a regulatory authority indicating that DigitalOcean has or is violating Data Protection Law.
+Customer will promptly notify DigitalOcean if Customer receives a complaint or inquiry from a regulatory authority indicating that DigitalOcean or the Services is alleged to, has or is violating Data Protection Law.

 5.3.3 Other Requirements of Data Protection Law.
-Upon request, the parties will provide relevant information to each other to fulfill their respective obligations (if any) under Data Protection law, including, if applicable, to conduct data protection impact assessments or prior consultations with data protection authorities.
+The parties will provide relevant information as reasonably requested to each other to fulfill their respective obligations (if any) under Data Protection law, including, if applicable, to conduct data protection impact assessments or prior consultations with data protection authorities.

 5.4 Confidentiality.
 The parties will ensure that their employees, independent contractors, agents, and representatives are subject to an obligation to keep Personal Data confidential and have received training on data privacy and security that is commensurate with their responsibilities and the nature of the Personal Data.

 5.5 De-identified, Anonymized, or Aggregated Data.
-The parties may create De-identified Data from Personal Data and Process the De-identified Data for any purpose.
+DigitalOcean may create De-identified Data from any data Processed by the Services and Process the De-identified Data for any purpose.

 6.1 Security Controls.
-Each party will maintain a written information security policy that defines security controls that are based on the party’s assessment of risk to Personal Data that the party Processes and the party’s information systems.
-DigitalOcean’s security controls are described in Schedule 2.3 and Schedule 3.4.
+DigitalOcean will maintain a written information security policy that defines security controls that are based on it’s assessment of risk to Personal Data that it Processes and its information systems.
+DigitalOcean’s then-current security controls are described in Schedule 2.4.

 7.1 DigitalOcean will have the obligations set forth in this Section 7 if it Processes Personal Data in its capacity as Customer’s Processor or Service Provider; for clarity, these obligations do not apply to DigitalOcean in its capacity as a Controller, Business, or Third party.